-The derivation of the trigger menus and the threshold values starts from the physics analysis requirements, followed by an assessment of the rejection capabilities at the various selection stages and finally taking into account the estimates for the total HLT output bandwidth.
-This procedure is iterative in order to include existing information, e.g. from studies of the LVL1 trigger (see [4-3]) or from past studies of the HLT performance, as documented e.g. in [4-2].
+This procedure is iterative in order to include existing information, e.g. from studies of the LVL1 trigger (see [4-3]), or from past studies of the HLT performance, e.g. as documented in [4-2].

-Not discussed in this document are possible trigger selections dedicated to the study of forward physics or heavy ion interactions, as these additional aspects of the ATLAS physics potential are presently only under investigation.
+Not discussed in this document are possible trigger selections dedicated to the study of forward physics or heavy ion interactions, as these additional aspects of the ATLAS physics potential are only presently under investigation.
 The flexibility in the online selection will allow to address these physics processes.
 As the excellent capabilities of ATLAS for identifying high p_T signatures are expected to play an important role in the study of these physics processes, the selection strategy in this document should be extremely useful for these environments as well.
 Furthermore it should be noted that the menus will evolve continuously, benefiting from a better understanding of the detector, and the experience gained when commissioning the experiment.
 Further progress in the understanding of the Standard Model and from future discoveries prior to the start of the LHC might influence the contents of the trigger menu.

-In the narrative to follow we will use labels with the form 'NoXXi' to identify specific trigger items, where 'o' indicates the type of the selection ('e' for electron, ' γ ' for photon, ' μ ' for muon, ' τ ' for a τ hadron, 'j' for jet, 'b' for a b-tagged jet, 'xE' for missing transverse energy, 'E' for total transverse energy and 'jE' for the total transverse energy obtained using only jets).
-'XX' gives the threshold in transverse energy (in units of GeV), 'N' the number of objects and 'i' indicates an isolation requirement.
-As an example, $2\mu20i$ refers to the requirement of 2 muons, with a p_T threshold of 20 GeV each, fulfilling isolation criteria.
+In the subsequent sections, the use of labels with the form 'NoXXi' to identify specific trigger items will be used.
+The meaning of the labels is the following: 'o' indicates the type of the selection (e' for electron, 'y' for photon, 'μ' for muon, 'r' for a t hadron, 'J' for jet, 'b' for a b-tagged jet, 'XE' for missing transverse energy.'
+E' for total transverse energy and 'JE' for the total transverse energy obtained using only jets); 'XX' gives the threshold in transverse energy (in units of GeV); 'N' the number of objects; and 'i' indicates an isolation requirement.
+As an example, 2μ201 refers to the requirement of two muons, with a p_T threshold of 20 GeV each, fulfilling isolation criteria.
 The thresholds indicate the true value above which the selection has good efficiency.
 The exact value for the efficiency obtained depends on the implementation of the algorithm and the details of the criteria applied, examples of which are given in Chapter 13.